TabeaHeckenthaler/FinalProject/README.md

 # FinalProject
+## "Advanced Python Programming Skills" in Weizmann 2021/2022, by Gabor Szabo
 by Tabea Heckenthaler

-Final project of the course "Advanced Python Programming Skills" in Weizmann 2021/2022, by Gabor Szabo.
 The code can be found [here](https://github.com/TabeaHeckenthaler/AntsShapes/blob/master/final_project_main_Gabor.py).
 This main function is split into 2 functions: Walk in network of states, Simulation of trajectories within a piano-movers type maze.
 The second function runs